-- 1. Requirements for a specification of excellence or specific distinction, e.g., cum laude, on the degree certificate are defined in the programme specific appendices to the EER. - 2.
-The Examination Boards safeguard that the student meets these requirements (EER art.
+- 1. Requirements for a graduation with distinction on the degree certificate, are defined in the programme specific appendices to the EER. - 2.
+The examination board safeguards that the student meets these requirements (EER art.
 5.4.4). - 3.
-A motivated request can be submitted to the Examination Board for a specification of excellence if the requirements are not met.
-The request has to be submitted at least eight weeks before the intended graduation date. - 4.
-The Examination Boards advice the programme directors on the requirements for, e.g., cum laude.
+A motivated request for graduation with distinction can be submitted to the examination board for if the requirements are not met. - 4.
+The examination board advises the programme director on the requirements for graduation with distinction.

-SECTION 4: EXAMINERS
+Section 4: Examiners

-4.01 APPOINTMENT OF EXAMINERS
+4.01 Appointment of examiners

-- 1. The Examination Boards appoint examiners per unit of study upon recommendation by the programme director, before the start of the academic year.
+- 1. The examination board appoints examiners per unit of study upon recommendation by the programme director, before the start of the academic year.
 The programme director is responsible for delivering relevant information about the examiners to be appointed timely. - 2.
 In case of an urgent appointment during the academic year, the programme director delivers a short letter to motivate: - a) the necessity of the appointment; - b) the examiner's expertise. - 3.
-The Examination Boards can terminate the appointment of examiners during the academic year.
-The Examination Boards motivate their decision to the programme director. - 4.
+The examination board can terminate the appointment of examiners during the academic year.
+The examination board motivates the decision to the programme director. - 4.
 For each module in a bachelor programme, a module examiner is appointed.
 If there are more examiners in a module, the module examiner is responsible for all examiners grading and administering in accordance with comparable standards and for determining the final module result. - 5.
 For each course in a master programme, an examiner is appointed.
 If there are more examiners in a course, the main responsible examiner is responsible for all examiners grading and administering in accordance with comparable standards and for determining the final course result.

-4.02 CRITERIA
+4.02 Criteria

-- 1. The examiner is a member of the academic staff of the UT (in Dutch: Wetenschappelijk Personeel or WP) - 2.
-The examiner must have a UTQ certificate (or equivalent), or is dispensed or exempted from it or is in the process of acquiring it, in which case the timeline of finalizing the UTQ must be indicated. - In case the exam is taken in English, the examiner must meet the conditions for English language proficiency as set in the UT language policy (C1/C2), or is in a language programme towards this goal, in which case the timeline must be indicated; or is presently exempted. - 4.
+- 1. The examiner is a member of the academic staff of the University of Twente (UT) (in Dutch: Wetenschappelijk Personeel or WP) - 2.
+The examiner must have a UTQ certificate (or equivalent), or is dispensed or exempted from it or is in the process of acquiring it, in which case the timeline of finalizing the UTQ must be indicated. - 3.
+In case the exam is taken in English, the examiner must meet the conditions for English language proficiency as set in the UT language policy (C1/C2), or is in a language programme towards this goal, in which case the timeline must be indicated; or is presently exempted. - 4.
 The examiner for units of study in MSc programmes has a PhD degree in a Master programme.
 Additional requirements for examiners of MSc theses are mentioned in art.
 5.02. - 5.
-The examiner for units of study in BSc programmes holds at least an MSc or MA degree and holds preferably a PhD degree or is conducting PhD research.
+The examiner for units of study in BSc programmes holds at least a MSc or MA degree and holds preferably a PhD degree or is conducting PhD research.
 Additional requirements for examiners of BSc theses are mentioned in art.
 5.02. - 6.
-The Examination Boards have the authority to make exceptions to these requirements. - 7.
-Additional guidelines for assessment are defined in the programme's assessment policy.
+The examination board has the authority to make exceptions to these requirements.